The Bay Run Around Iron Cove

 Iron Cove Creek pedestrian bridge

-Crossing this picturesque bridge means we’re moving into the suburb of Five Dock, soon followed by Rodd Point where the walking path continues along Henley Marine Drive.
+Crossing this scenic bridge brings you into the suburb of Five Dock, followed shortly by Rodd Point, where the walking path continues along Henley Marine Drive.

 5. Rodd Park

-The walking path passes Rodd Park, a small peninsula that is home to the Dobroyd Aquatic Centre and the historic Rodd Point memorial.
+The path passes Rodd Park, a small peninsula that houses the Dobroyd Aquatic Centre and the historic Rodd Point Memorial.

 Rodd Park in Rodd Point

-Both Rodd Point and Rodd Park are named after the Rodd family, who contributed significantly to the local area throughout the 19th century.
+Both Rodd Point and Rodd Park are named after the Rodd family, who made significant contributions to the local area throughout the 19th century.

-The memorial was initially built as a mausoleum for the Rodd family, carved from a large rock by convicts.
-In the 1970’s, the structure was restored as a memorial by the Rotary Club of Five Dock.
+Originally built as a mausoleum for the Rodd family, the memorial was carved from a large rock by convicts.
+In the 1970s, the Rotary Club of Five Dock restored the structure as a memorial.

 6. Henley Marine Drive

-From Rodd Park, the Bay Run continues along Henley Marine Drive from where you get to enjoy superb views of the water on one side and impressive real estate on the other side.
+From Rodd Park, the Bay Run follows Henley Marine Drive, offering superb views of the water on one side and impressive real estate on the other.

-Note that this is a rather busy section with lots of runners and cyclists sharing the same path, so please be cautious and stay on the side of the appropriate lane as much as possible.
+This section tends to be quite busy, with many runners and cyclists sharing the path, so be mindful and stay within the appropriate lane whenever possible.

 Henley Marine Drive